-May 28, 2025 Town of Danville Page 3 of 4
+July 14, 2025 Town of Danville Page 3 of 4

 As noted in D. above, the lot could be subdivided in conformance with the Bylaw and a second 4,000 sf building could be developed if the wetland did not exist on the property.
-We are proposing a 2,344 sf footprint addition to the existing building, which is the minimum needed to provide additional affordable senior housing in a financially sustainable manner.
+We are proposing to increase the building footprint by 1,199 square feet, which is the minimum needed to provide additional affordable senior housing in a financially sustainable manner.